The Fine Foundation Wild Seas Centre

 We are here to help

-DWT wardens at the Fine Foundation Wild Seas Centre, by the slipway in the bay, are able to help with:
+Dorset Wildlife Trust staff and volunteers at The Fine Foundation Wild Seas Centre, by the slipway in the bay, are able to help with:

 They are NOT able to lead snorkellers in the water or hire any other equipment - you will need to provide your own wetsuit.
-Fins or flippers are not necessary as these can create accidental disturbance and damage to wildlife.
+Fins or flippers are not necessary or recommended as they can create accidental disturbance and damage to wildlife.

 Purchase a waterproof snorkel trail guide

-The waterproof snorkel trail guide can be purchased from the marine centre and gives directions for following the trail, safety advice, snorkellers code of conduct and a photo identification guide to the commonest wildlife along the trail.
-It costs £3.
+The waterproof snorkel trail guide can be purchased from the visitor centre and gives directions for following the trail, safety advice, snorkellers' code of conduct and a photo identification guide to the commonest wildlife along the trail.